pantheon-systems/documentation/source/content/assuming-write-access.md

 <Accordion title="Uncode Theme" id="uncode-panel" icon="wrench">

-As discussed in [Modules and Plugins with Known Issues](/modules-plugins-known-issues/), [Uncode theme](https://undsgn.com/uncode/) assumes write access to its CSS files and the code base.
+As discussed in [WordPress Plugins and Themes with Known Issues](/plugins-known-issues/), [Uncode theme](https://undsgn.com/uncode/) assumes write access to its CSS files and the code base.

 1. Manually move the target folders: